If neither dominant party represents you, consider the Libertarian Party.

 The Stain of Slavery

-The enslavement of African slaves is one great stain on the reputation/history of the United States.
-Like most of the colonial world of the 18th century, this foul practice was ended legislatively/constitutionally:
+The enslavement of Africans into slavery is a great stain on the reputation/history of the United States.
+Slavery was common in 18th century.
+By 1865, many nations legislatively ended this foul practice.

 If legislation solves social issues, three constitutional amendments certainly ended slavery.